majad00/DX-EX3310-T0_Openwrt_Hybrid/source/README.md

 ## ⚠️ License

 This project is licensed under the GNU General Public License v2.0.
 Proprietary components remain the property of their respective owners and are not shared.
-The firmware leaves all property utilities on the router under the custody of the original owner.
+The firmware leaves all property utilities on the router under the OEM hardware.

 ---